Everything we know about The Division Resurgence

-Ubisoft announced more details about its upcoming mobile game set in the Division universe during September 10’s Ubisoft Forward.
-Keep reading to learn more about the new mobile game The Division Resurgence.
+Ubisoft revealed more details about its mobile game The Division Resurgence, along with how to be part of its upcoming closed beta.
+Keep reading to learn how to be part of it.

 The Division Resurgence is Ubisoft’s mobile take on the Division franchise.
-Fans of the franchise will immediately recognize the gameplay shown in the trailer, but for those who are new to the series, here’s the quick run-through.
+Fans of the franchise will immediately recognize the gameplay shown in the trailer, but for those who are new to the series, here’s a quick run-through.
 It is a free-to-play, third-person shooter RPG mobile game coming to Android. and iOS.
 Players who want to participate in the Closed Beta can head on over to Google Play or to the game’s website.
-The closed beta is slated to happen around this fall.
+The closed beta begins on December 8, 2022, and runs until December 22, 2022.

 According to Ubisoft, those participating in the closed beta will be able to experience various PvP modes from The Division franchise.
 This includes the infamous Dark Zone, a unique PvPvE area.
 The Dark Zone is where the stronger enemies are located, along with the best loot.
 It is also where most agents who have gone rogue are located.
 Rogue agents are agents who, without proper reason, attack other agents.
 The Dark Zone is the high-risk, high-reward location of the game, and requires proper preparation.